 Who can order a transcript?

-How much does it cost to order a transcript?
+How much does a transcript cost?

 Can I get an electronic version of my transcript?

-Electronic Transcripts are currently unavailable.
+Yes Electronic Transcripts are available.

 Can I get an unofficial version of my transcript?